DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mgs/mgs_natlang_structure.md

 Free form phrases often have a known size, such as actions within a script block (with limited numbers of possible arrangements) or dialog parameters (which always appear in pairs).
 In such cases, terminating characters or brackets are not used.

 …However, due to an increasing desire for complex syntax parsing, terminating or separating characters is being gradually introduced.
-As of mid 2024, this is limited to semicolons (`;`) being used to mark the end of an action, e.g. `save slot 4;`
+As of August 2024, this is limited to semicolons (`;`) being used to mark the end of an action, e.g. `save slot 4;`

 ## Variables